cosineblast/pumpsync/README.md

 This repository contains the backend code for the pumpsync website.
 The source for the frontend can be found at [pumpsync_front](https://github.com/cosineblast/pumpsync_front).

-## What it does

-TODO

 ## Running this

-A `Dockerfile` is also provided for deployment.
+A `Dockerfile` is provided for deployment.

 The json API endpoints are documented in (TODO).
 The websocket API endpoints are documented in (TODO).